Teenlife

 But did you know that studying a language can make you smarter and possibly help you do better in other school subjects?

-There are many studies that describe what language learning does for your brain, according to the American Council on the Teaching of Foreign Languages, an association of language educators.
+Many studies describe the value of language learning for your brain, according to the American Council on the Teaching of Foreign Languages, an association of language educators.
 For example, it improves memory skills, improves your ability to concentrate, and even helps you hypothesize in science.

 It also might boost your SAT scores.